-They had been carrying with them orders for a...bombing raid...on the enemy positions at Sailly-Saillisel...to be carried out on March 1.
+They were carrying with them orders for a...bombing raid...on the enemy positions at Sailly-Saillisel to be carried out on March 1.

-(Right above: A soldier of the Lancashire Fusiliers, his unit to be relieved by the Newfoundlanders on March 1, enjoys his cigarette in the cold of the trenches at Sailly-Saillisel during the winter of 1916-1917. - from Illustration)
+(Preceding page: A soldier of the Lancashire Fusiliers, his unit to be relieved by the Newfoundlanders on March 1, enjoys his cigarette in the cold of the trenches at Sailly-Saillisel during the winter of 1916-1917. - from Illustration)